DeepModelingHackathon/Hackathon2021/README.md

 <br>
 <br>

 ### S2.
-Workflows for Abacus+Materials Project for calculate electric bands
+Workflows for ABACUS+Materials Project for calculating band gaps
-#### 维度：科学计算+Abacus+工程开发
+#### 维度：科学计算+ABACUS+工程开发
 #### Background&Problem:
-1.**Abacus** is accurate and effective DFT software to calculate material properties.

-2.It is important to automatically and quickly compute the examples in the open material database.
+1.**ABACUS** is a density functional theory software based on quantum mechanics, it can be used to predict properties of materials.
+It is a powerful tool to combine ABACUS with open database for materials, such as **Materials Project**.

 #### Goal:
-Developing a workflow to calculate **electric bands** with Abacus for at least 100 structures downloaded in **Materials Project**. (**Compounds of III-V families elements and II-VI families elements is recommended.**)
+1.Developing a workflow to calculate **band gaps** of materials with ABACUS for **at least 100 structures** downloaded from the Materials Project. **(Compounds of III-V family elements and II-VI family elements are recommended.)**

 #### Possible solution：
-1.The input files example and key parameter setting would be listed.
+1.Examples including input files and explanations for key parameters **will be provided**.

-2.You can find Materials Project data in https://www.materialsproject.org/, and there is official API to get data from this database.
+2.The atomic structures and related information can be downloaded from the Materials Project (https://www.materialsproject.org/), and there is an official API to get data from this database.

-3.You can find some workflows examples in https://gitee.com/ShenZhenXiong/AseAbacusInterface/blob/master/AseAbacusV20200227/example/highflux/ase_abacus_highflux.py .
+3.You can find similar workflow examples on the website: https://gitee.com/ShenZhenXiong/AseAbacusInterface/blob/master/AseAbacusV20200227/example/highflux/ase_abacus_highflux.py
 <br>
 <br>